nanoporetech/dorado/README.md

 ## Features

 * One executable with sensible defaults, automatic hardware detection and configuration.
-* Runs on Apple silicon (M1-family) and Nvidia GPUs including multi-GPU with linear scaling.
+* Runs on Apple silicon (M1/2 family) and Nvidia GPUs including multi-GPU with linear scaling.
 * Modified basecalling (Remora models).
+* Duplex basecalling.
 * [POD5](https://github.com/nanoporetech/pod5-file-format) support for highest basecalling performance.
 * Based on libtorch, the C++ API for pytorch.
 * Multiple custom optimisations in CUDA and Metal for maximising inference performance.

-This is an alpha of Dorado .
-This software is being released for evaluation.
 If you encounter any problems building or running Dorado please [report an issue](https://github.com/nanoporetech/dorado/issues).

 ## Installation